activepublishing/Pim2Print/README.md

 - Complete or selective data update (Price only, with or without images...)
 - Preview of catalogs and chapters in miniature mode, flatplan, double pages
 - Covers management
+- Publications variations for your members, resellers from a master publication.
+Automation of black dubbing

 # Adobe® InDesign
 Pim2Print includes a plugin for InDesign which allows the automatic generation of pages and their updating after having arranged them.